-Credits: 3This course will enable the student to apply the elements, principles and vocabulary of design to two-dimensional studio arts and graphic design.
-Emphasis is placed on the tools and techniques of the graphic designer.
+This course will enable the student to apply the visual elements, principles and vocabulary of design to two-dimensional studio arts and graphic design.
+The student will place emphasis on the tools and techniques of the graphic designer.
+Credits: 3 Kansas System Wide Transfer Course (ART1050)

 AR 122.
-Fundamentals of 3-D Design
+Three-Dimensional Design